-In 2019 the similar but wider and DS-floored Thaya may well replace the Solar 3
+See also: the similar but wider and DS-floored Thaya

-Actual differences only add up to a longer front splash deck (left) with a metal support to stop sag – and a drain slot at the back (right; copied off my old Sunny you know!).
+Actual differences only add up to a longer front splash deck (left) with a metal support to stop sag – and a drain slot at the back (right; an idea copied off my old Sunny, just so you know!).

-The 410C evolved from the slightly shorter Gumotex Sunny, a brilliant IK I used for years and years, until the flexing and size became less compatible with my usage.
-Pressure in the Solar 3 is still
+The 410C evolved from the slightly shorter Gumotex Sunny (left), in its day a brilliant IK which I used for years and years, until the flexing and size outgrew my needs.

 The Solar 3 is pitched as an easy river-touring or family recreational boat where price and space matters more than pressure and performance; for that you have the 0.25 bar Seawave which costs 40% more.
 For now the Solar remains the an all-tube and inexpensive option to a wider, dropstitch Thaya and is the last of the classic Gumotex longboats.

 |SOLAR £859||THAYA £1199||SEAWAVE £1219|

 |Pressure 0.2 bar, 3psi||Sides 0.2 bar/ floor 0.5bar, 7.2psi||0.25bar, 3.7psi|